-101 Applicant's right to reply
+103 Applicant's right to reply

-- (1) Copies of all objections, comments or representations lodged with a Municipality must be provided to the applicant within 14 days after the closing date for public comment together with a notice informing the applicant of its rights in terms of this section. - (2) The applicant may, within a period of 30 days from the date of the provision of the objections, comments or representations, submit written reply thereto with the Municipality and must serve a copy thereof on all the parties that have submitted objections, comments or representations. - (3) The applicant may before the expiry of the 30 day period referred to in subsection (2), apply to the Municipality for an extension of the period with a further period of 14 days to lodge a written reply. - (4) If the applicant does not submit comments within the period of 30 days or within an additional period 14 of days if applied for, the applicant is considered to have no comment. - (5) If as a result of the objections, comments or representations lodged with a Municipality, additional information regarding the application are required by the Municipality, the information must be supplied within the further period as may be agreed upon between the applicant and the Municipality.
+(1) Copies of all objections or comments lodged with a Municipality must be provided to the applicant within 14 days after the closing date for public comment together with a notice informing the applicant of its rights in terms of this section.

-(6) If the applicant does not provide the information within the timeframes contemplated in subsection (5), section 88(2) to (5) with the necessary changes, applies.
+- (2) The applicant may, within a period of 30 days from the date of the provision of the objections or comments, submit written reply thereto with the Municipality and must serve a copy thereof on all the parties that have submitted objections or comments. - (3) The applicant may before the expiry of the 30 day period referred to in subsection (2), apply to the Municipality for an extension of the period with a further period of 14 days to lodge a written reply. - (4) If the applicant does not submit comments within the period of 30 days or within an additional period 14 of days if applied for, the applicant is considered to have no comment. - (5) If as a result of the objections or comments lodged with a Municipality, additional information regarding the application is required by the Municipality, the information must be supplied within the further period as may be agreed upon between the applicant and the Municipality. - (6) If the applicant does not provide the information within the timeframes contemplated in subsection (5), section 90(2) to (5) with the necessary changes, applies.

-102 Written assessment of application
+104 Written assessment of application

-- (1) An employee authorised by the Municipality must in writing assess an application in accordance with section 51 and recommend to the decision-maker whether the application must be approved or refused. - (2) An assessment of an application must include a motivation for the recommendation and, where applicable, the proposed conditions of approval.
+- (1) An employee authorised by the Municipality must in writing assess an application in accordance with section 104 and recommend to the decision-maker whether the application must be approved or refused. - (2) An assessment of an application must include a motivation for the recommendation and, where applicable, the proposed conditions of approval.

-103 Decision-making period
+105 Decision-making period

-- (1) When the power to take a decision is delegated to an authorised employee and no integrated process in terms of another law is being followed, the authorised employee must decide on the application within 60 days of the closing date for the submission of comments, objections or representations. - (2) When the power to take a decision is not delegated to an authorised employee and no integrated process in terms of another law is being followed, the Municipal Planning Tribunal must decide on the application within 120 days of the closing date for the submission of comments, objections or representations.
+- (1) When the power to take a decision is delegated to an authorised employee and no integrated process in terms of another law is being followed, the authorised employee must decide on the application within 60 days of the closing date for the submission of comments or objections. - (2) When the power to take a decision is not delegated to an authorised employee and no integrated process in terms of another law is being followed, the Municipal Planning Tribunal must decide on the application within 120 days of the closing date for the submission of comments or objections.

-104 Failure to act within time period
+106 Failure to act within time period